The Prime of Miss Jean Brodie (film): Relationship to novel and play

-The play reduced the number of girls in the Brodie Set from six to four (and discarded another girl not in the set) and some of them are composites of girls in the novel.
-Mary is a composite of the original Mary and Joyce Emily; although mainly based on the original Mary, in the novel it was Joyce Emily who died in the Spanish Civil War (Mary later dies in a fire instead), and rather more is made of this incident in the play than in the novel.
-Jenny is a composite of the original Jenny and Rose; in spite of her name she has more in common with Rose who, in the novel, Miss Brodie tried to manoeuvre into having an affair with Mr Lloyd.
+The play reduced the number of girls in the Brodie Set from six to four (and discarded another girl not in the set), and some of them are composites of girls in the novel.
+Mary is a composite of the original Mary and Joyce Emily; although mainly based on the original Mary, it was Joyce Emily in the novel who died in the Spanish Civil War (Mary later dies in a fire), and rather more is made of this incident in the play than in the novel.
+Jenny is a composite of the original Jenny and Rose; in spite of her name she has more in common with Rose whom, in the novel, Miss Brodie tried to maneuver into having an affair with Mr Lloyd.

 The novel made extensive use of flash forward.
-The play largely dropped this device, although it did include a few scenes showing Sandy as a nun in later life.
-The film, which made a few changes from the play, discarded these scenes in favour of an entirely linear narrative.
+The play largely dropped this device, but it includes a few scenes showing Sandy as a nun in later life.
+The film, which made a few changes from the play, discarded these scenes in favor of a linear narrative.